TrixCoder/discord.py-tutorial/README.md

 # discord.py-tutorial
-This is discord.py tutorial here you will get discord.py tutorial for free :).
+This is discord.py tutorial here you will get discord.py tutorial sourcecodes for free :).
 Support us by joining our server: https://discord.gg/FrRtyS6